isomerpages/psd-psw/_exclusives-2021/cs-club-merchant-exclusives.md

 <img src="/images/R&B.jpg" width="500 px">
 <h4> Promotion: $2 Milk Tea w/ Golden Pearls (Reg)</h4>
 Terms and Conditions: <br>
-• Present either your staff pass or Civil Service Card, or your valid CSC Membership Card or Virtual Card via CSC App in person to enjoy the promotion
+• Present either your staff pass or Civil Service Card, or your valid CSC Membership Card or Virtual Card via CSC App in person at the R&B outlet to enjoy the promotion
-• Present valid CSC Membership Card or Virtual Card via CSC App, in person at the R&B Tea outlet.
-No copy of any pass or card is allowed
+• No copy of any pass or card is allowed
 • R&B Tea prices are inclusive of prevailing GST
 • Valid at all R&B Tea outlets except Marina Bay Sands outlet only
 • Not valid with any other discounts, promotions or offers in-store